 Holmes gathered up the drawings into a portfolio, "Not exactly.
 We require a peculiar electronic device to translate and navigate with the information in these drawings."
 Holmes grabbed his cape and deerstalker cap and headed for the door passing the portfolio to me.

 "Watson, do you know of any dry goods stores nearby that stock electronic sporting accoutrements?"

 Free counters provided by Andale.

 Have you cracked Moriarity's code?
 You can check your answer at Geochecker.com.

 If you are bushwacking up the side of a hill, you are doing it the hard way.

 Information and a trail map of Gedney Park can be found here.

 In particular, please note that dogs are not allowed in the playground or ball fields.
 In all other areas, leashed dogs are welcome.
 In addition, dogs may be off leash on the trails from dawn to 8:00 am on Saturday and dawn to 10:30 am Sunday through Friday.
 Plan accordingly.

-Interesting Trivia (at least to the cache owner): Apparently this cache is the oldest Mystery puzzle cache in Westchester.
-If you don't count Mystery caches that are traveling caches (Town & Country for instance) or that do not require solving a puzzle (such as orienteering caches like Saxon Woods Geo-O cache), this cache is the oldest puzzle cache.
+Interesting Trivia (at least to the cache owner): Apparently this cache is the oldest active Mystery puzzle cache in Westchester.
+If you don't count Mystery caches that do not require solving a puzzle (such as orienteering caches like Saxon Woods Geo-O cache), this cache is the oldest puzzle cache.
 It still counts as only one smiley though.